Back to menu

 Plan of the barracks with preferred room numbers.

 Further work is described in the Notizie degli Scavi of 1889.
 Lanciani believes that a Hadrianic domus with shops had been converted to barracks in the Severan period.
 A small room below a staircase (today numbered 31), receiving light through a narrow window, is identified as a prison.
 Graffiti were seen on the vault.
-Graffiti were also read on the facade, on the brick pilasters decorating the entrances of the long sides.
+Graffiti were also read on the facade, made directly on the bricks of the pilasters decorating the entrances of the long sides.
 Coins were found ranging from the reign of Gallienus (253-268 AD) to that of Julianus (355-363 AD), most of them dated to the reigns of Maxentius and Constantine.
 In the earth covering the ruins a French coin was found from the first half of the 17th century (earlier, in a room next to the corridor leading to the orchestra of the theatre, Lanciani's workers had found forty corpses, apparently of soldiers from the 16th century).
 On the street remains were found of the brick pilasters and tympanums that once decorated the entrances.
 Near one of the entrances a marble slab was found ending in a tympanum, with the depiction of an eagle on the tympanum and an inscription flanked by columns, mentioning Commodus.[3]

 The two rooms that would become known as the Augusteum, a shrine of the Imperial cult, were unearthed.
 The walls of the Augusteum were decorated with various kinds of marble up to 2 meters, higher up with plaster.
 A podium at the back too was decorated with marble.
 The upper part of the back wall had collapsed inward.
 The famous mosaic depicting the sacrifice of a bull was found.
 In and near the Augusteum many inscribed marble pedestals were encountered: placed against brick piers and marble columns, in a corner of the courtyard, and on top of the podium.
 They looked like new.
 Traces of the red mineral minium were seen in the letters.
 One of those standing on the ground was found fallen over, covered by a layer of debris 0.40 high, on top of which was collapsed masonry.
 One had fallen down from the podium, another on top of a little staircase leading to the podium.
 Near the entrance of the Augusteum a tiny marble base (h.
 0.12) was found with an inscription.[4]
 Two fragments of inscribed slabs emerged.[5]
 On the plinths of the bases supporting the marble columns the letters P D E, but upside down, were read.[6]
 One marble column was complete, of the other only the lower part and travertine base remained.
 A marble altar without inscription was found.
 In front of the podium the foundation of an altar was seen of which no traces remain, says Lanciani.